Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Proofs of Section - Stage 3

 Next, we characterize the equilibrium strategies in different intervals of $\Delta p$.
 First consider $-t_{NoN}< \Delta p< t_N$.
 Note that in this case, $\Delta p$ satisfies the necessary condition of (c) being a candidate strategy, and also the necessary and sufficient condition of (c) being in $F_0^I$.
 In addition, $\pi_{CP,(c)}>\pi_{CP,(a)}$ and $\pi_{CP,(c)}>\pi_{CP,(b)}$.
 Thus, (a) and (b) cannot be overall optimum solutions.
 Moreover, $\pi_{CP,(c)}=\pi_{CP,(d)}$ and $\pi_{CP,(c)}=\pi_{CP,(e)}$.
 Using tie-breaking assumption \ref{assumption:tie} yields that the CP prefers (c) to (d) and (e).
 Thus, $(\tilde{q}_f,\tilde{q}_f)\in F^I_0$ is chosen as the equilibrium strategy in this interval, and case 1 of the lemma follows.

 Now, consider $\Delta p\geq t_N$.
 Note that in this case, $\Delta p$ satisfies the necessary condition of (e) being a candidate strategy, and also the necessary and sufficient condition of (e) to be in $F_0^U$.
 In addition, this condition rules out (b) and (c).
 However, for certain intervals of $\Delta p \geq t_N$, the necessary condition of candidate strategies (a) and (d) can be satisfied.
 We now compare the payoff of (e) to (a) and (d).
 First note that $\pi_{CP,(e)}>\pi_{CP,(a)}$.
 Thus candidate strategy (a) can be discarded.
 Also, $\pi_{CP,(e)}=\pi_{CP,(d)}$.
-Since $\Delta p=p_{NoN}-p_N\geq t_N>0$, and by using tie-breaking assumption~\ref{assumption:tie_lowerp}, candidate strategy (e), i.e. $(\tilde{q}_f,0)\in F^U_0$ is chosen as the equilibrium strategy in this interval by the CP.
+Since $\Delta p=p_{NoN}-p_N\geq t_N>0$,\footnote{Note that $p_N$ and $p_{NoN}$ are Internet access fees.} and by using tie-breaking assumption~\ref{assumption:tie_lowerp}, candidate strategy (e), i.e. $(\tilde{q}_f,0)\in F^U_0$ is chosen as the equilibrium strategy in this interval by the CP.
 Thus, case 2 of the lemma follows.

 Finally, consider $\Delta p\leq -t_{NoN}$.
 Note that in this case, $\Delta p$ satisfies the necessary condition of (d) to be a candidate strategy, and also the necessary and sufficient condition of (d) to be in $F_0^L$.
 In addition, this condition rules out (a) and (c).
 However, for certain intervals of $\Delta p \leq -t_{NoN}$, the necessary condition of candidate strategies (b) and (e) can be satisfied.
 We now compare the payoff of (d) to (b) and (e).
 First note that $\pi_{CP,(d)}>\pi_{CP,(b)}$.
 Thus candidate strategy (b) can be discarded.
 Also, $\pi_{CP,(d)}=\pi_{CP,(e)}$.
 Since $\Delta p=p_{NoN}-p_N\leq -t_{NoN}<0$, and by using tie-breaking assumption~\ref{assumption:tie_lowerp}, candidate strategy (d), i.e. $(0,\tilde{q}_f)\in F^L_0$ is chosen as the equilibrium strategy in this interval by the CP.
 Thus, case 3 of the lemma follows.